MSOMSBook/BookChapters/README.md

-This repository contains the scripts and any code from the "Microsoft Operations Management Suite Cookbook" book by Chiyo Odika.
+This repository contains the scripts and any powerShell code from the "Microsoft Operations Management Suite Cookbook" book by Chiyo Odika.